Liberty Leading the People: Purchase and exhibition

 In 2012, it was moved to the new Louvre-Lens museum in Lens, Pas-de-Calais, as the starring work in the first tranche of paintings from the Louvre's collection to be installed.
 On 7 February 2013, the painting was vandalized by a visitor in Lens.
 An unidentified 28-year-old woman allegedly wrote an inscription ("AE911") on the painting.
 The woman was immediately arrested by a security guard and a visitor.
 A short time after the incident, the management of the Louvre and its Pas-de-Calais branch published a press release indicating that "at first glance, the inscription is superficial and should be easily removed".
 Louvre officials announced the next day that the writing had been removed in less than two hours by a restorer without damaging the original paint, and the piece returned to display that morning.

+In September 2023, officials removed the work from display for its latest conservation and restoration.
+To prepare, the museum first subjected the painting to X-ray, ultraviolet and infrared analysis.
+These examinations led to the discovery that many of the painting's brilliant colors were muted under several layers of yellowed varnish and dust.
+The size of the canvas forced conservators to perform all work on-site.

+The restored painting returned to display in April 2024.
+During their work, restorers discovered several things hidden under eight layers of varnish and dirt.
+In addition to the vivid white clouds and plumes of smoke, they found the central figure's dress was not entirely yellow but originally light grey with bits of gold.
+They believed this change occurred during restoration work completed in 1949.
+Also, they discovered a boot in the lower left corner which for many years had blended into the paving stones.